-To get the most out of your experience at our office, please read the following medication guidelines listed in the form of Frequently Asked Questions.
-Our goal is to balance Kelsey's accessibility to her clients with efficient time management.
-As our practice has grown, Kelsey now has hundreds of clients, and more wanting to get in all the time, making this efficiency vital.
-You can help your medication team (you, your child, your therapist, Kelsey, and the office staff) by following these protocols.
+To get the most out of your experience at our office, please read the following guidelines listed in the form of Frequently Asked Questions.
+Our goal is to balance our NPs' accessibility to their clients with efficient time management.
+You can help your medication team (you, your child, your therapist, the nursing staff, and the office staff) by following these protocols.
 Please bookmark this page so you can come back to it later when the need arises.

-No. We only see clients for medication management who are ongoing psychotherapy clients at our office.
+No. We only see clients for medication management who are in ongoing psychotherapy at our office in Lawrence.
 We do not do medication management for other providers in the community.
-This policy does not mean that you will simply see a therapist once or twice before you get to see Kelsey.
+This policy does not mean that you will simply see a therapist once or twice before you get to see the prescribing NP.
 It means that we integrate medication with psychotherapy from the time you come in to see us until the time you complete treatment.
-If you reach a point where you've completed your psychotherapy plan and your therapist releases you, the treatment team will discuss whether to continue maintenance med management or refer you to your primary care physician (with his or her permission).
-If you discontinue psychotherapy against the advice of your therapist, Kelsey will assist you over a maximum of ninety (90) days to transfer services to another prescriber.
-She cannot continue you beyond 90 days under these circumstances.
+If you reach a point where you've completed your psychotherapy plan and your therapist releases you, the treatment team will discuss whether to continue maintenance med management or refer you to your primary care physician.
+If you discontinue psychotherapy against the advice of your therapist, the NP will assist you over a maximum of ninety (90) days to transfer services to another prescriber.

 Please contact your nearest emergency room or urgent care.
-Never use an email or voice mail as an alternative to seeking in-person medical attention.
-If you have an urgent (not emergent) concern, use Kelsey's dedicated medication line (785-371-1396) and leave a message explaining the concern in as much detail as possible.
+Never use email or voicemail as an alternative to seeking in-person medical attention.
+If you have an urgent (not emergent) concern, use our dedicated medication line (785-371-1396) and leave a message explaining the concern in as much detail as possible.
 Never use this line for scheduling or to simply ask for a callback.
 You may wish to consult with your therapist if you're uncertain whether your situation constitutes a crisis.

-3) What if we need to contact Kelsey about a non-emergent side effect or to discuss the effectiveness of the medication?
+4) What if we need to contact the NP about a non-emergent side effect or to discuss the effectiveness of the medication?

 5) How long can I go between medication appointments?

-That depends.
-If your medication is stable (you and Kelsey agree it's doing what you want it to do and the side effects are tolerable) she is likely to send an order to your pharmacy for up to ninety (90) days of medication.
-However, if you are new to our office or you and Kelsey have not yet decided that your medicine is as it should be, the interval will likely between thirty (30) to ninety (90) days.
-We realize that these might be shorter spans than your primary care physician (PCP) allows.
-A key value of having your medication done at Family Psychological Service is that we follow your case closely, so you must be seen by Kelsey a minimum of four times a year.
-If you prefer a longer interval between medication checks, Kelsey can help you transfer your medication to your PCP.
-However, she may not be willing to transfer you back and forth if you need a re-evaluation in a short period of time (e.g., within the same year).
+We are revising our protocols for appointment intervals.
+You will begin with an interval of one month between appointments.
+Once your medication is stablized (you and the NP agree it's doing what you want it to do and the side effects are tolerable) you will move to sixty (60) days between medication appointments.
+If you are stable and don't need major changes over three cycles (six months) we will move you to a 90 day interval.
+Thereafter you must be seen every 90 days to be continued on medication management at FPS.
+We realize these might be shorter spans than your primary care physician (PCP) allows.
+A key value of having your medication done at Family Psychological Service is that we follow your case closely, so you must be seen by our NP a minimum of four times a year and only after you are on the 90-day plan.
+If you prefer a longer interval between medication checks, our NPs can transfer your medication to your PCP.
+However, they cannot transfer you back and forth if you need a re-evaluation in a short order (e.g., within the same year).

 6) What should I do when I need a refill of medication?

-You will have enough refills to take you to the next med check appointment with Kelsey.
-The best way to be sure you get refills is to make an appointment with Kelsey before leaving her office and to plug that into your calendar.
-You can also ask Carrie or your therapist to make an appointment with Kelsey if you're unable to do so before you leave the office.
-If you prefer to use the walk-in clinic or to make an appointment later, we suggest you put an alarm into your phone that reminds you about two weeks in advance to make the appointment.
+You will have enough refills to take you to the next med check appointment.
+The best way to be sure you get refills is to make an appointment before leaving the office and to plug that into your calendar.
+You can also ask our office staff or your therapist to make an appointment with an NP if you're unable to do so before you leave the office.
+We suggest you put an alarm into your phone that reminds you about two weeks in advance to make the appointment.
 If at any time your pharmacy states that you are out of refills, first ask them to double check this.
 If they are certain you are out of refills, move on to FAQ #7 below.
-NOTE: Never contact Kelsey or the FPS front office to request a refill.
-No refill requests made via email or voice mail will be honored and the entire process will bog down if you try to go this route.

 7) What if the pharmacy says we don't have any more refills?

-First check your calendar and see if you are over your med check deadline.
+First check your calendar and see if you are over your med check deadline. based on where you are in the interval protocol (30, 60 or 90 days).
 This is nearly always the case if the pharmacy says you are out of refills.
-You can also simply ask the pharmacist.
-Every time Kelsey rejects a refill request, she enters a note that explains why.
+You can also = ask the pharmacist.
+Every time we reject a refill request, the NP enters a note that explains why.
 That note is electronically transmitted to the pharmacy.
 If the pharmacist claims they don't know why the refill was denied, ask them to check that note.
-Immediately make an appointment by calling 785-371-1414 or come to the next walk in clinic.
-Much time is wasted by clients and our staff hunting down prescriptions that Kelsey has already sent but which, for reasons we cannot discern, do not appear at the pharmacy.
-Kelsey gets a receipt of each prescription sent if you need any proof to help your pharmacy avoid situations like this in the future.
-Once you've made an appointment, Carrie will contact Kelsey and let her know to provide a "short" prescription, meaning just enough medication to get to the next appointment.
-If you do not attend the next appointment for any reason other than a health concern, Kelsey will not extend the script again and will refer you to your primary care doctor.
-NOTE: Never contact Kelsey or the FPS front office to request a refill.
+Immediately make an appointment by calling 785-371-1414.
+Much time is wasted by clients and our staff hunting down prescriptions that we've already sent but which, for reasons we cannot discern, do not appear at the pharmacy.
+Our NPs get a receipt of each prescription sent if you need any proof to help your pharmacy avoid situations like this in the future.
+Once you've made an appointment, our nurse administrtor wilil contact the NP and let him or her know to provide a "short" prescription, meaning just enough medication to get to the next appointment.
+If you do not attend the next appointment for any reason other than a health concern, the NP will not extend the script again and will refer you to your primary care doctor.
+NOTE: Please don't contact the NP or the nurse administrator to request a refill.
 No refill requests made via email or voice mail will be honored and the entire process will bog down if you try to go this route.